sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Calculate count for rental per hour
 -----------------------------------

-It calculate count for rental per hour using query with SQL Node.
+It calculates count for rental per hour using query with SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^